2011 Irish presidential election: Fine Gael

+Voting was by secret ballot, with an electoral college consisting of the Fine Gael parliamentary party (TDs, Senators and MEPs) with 70% of the vote, county and city councillors (20%) and the twelve-member executive council (10%).

-On the announcement that Mitchell had won the nomination, the Sunday Independent stated that Kenny was seen to slump and "could barely contain his disappointment."
+On the announcement that Mitchell had won the nomination, the Sunday Independent stated that party leader Enda Kenny was seen to slump and "could barely contain his disappointment."
 When questioned by a journalist on his apparent disappointment, Kenny responded sharply "Am I supposed to be going around grinning like a Cheshire Cat at everything?"

 Labour Party

 The Labour Party candidate was Michael D. Higgins.
 He was chosen jointly by the party's National Executive and the Labour Parliamentary Party at a special convention on 19 June 2011.

-The former TD and Minister, and current Labour Party president, originally indicated that he was interested in receiving the party's nomination in September 2010.
+The former TD and minister originally indicated that he was interested in receiving the party's nomination in September 2010.
 Like Higgins, two other candidates put their names forward in late May 2011: